 How is endometriosis diagnosed?

-If your doctor suspects you have endometriosis she may do a pelvic exam and order an ultrasound but the only way she can be absolutely sure is to do a minor surgical procedure called laparoscopy.
-That way she can look for endometrial implants and may even be able to remove some during the surgery.
+If your doctor suspects you have endometriosis they may do a pelvic exam and order an ultrasound but the only way they can be absolutely sure is to do a minor surgical procedure called laparoscopy.
+That way they can look for endometrial implants and may even be able to remove some during the surgery.

 How does conventional medicine treat endometriosis?